-You can configure the driver to authenticate the connection using credentials that are associated with an IAM profile in a credentials file.
+You can configure the connector to authenticate the connection using credentials that are associated with an IAM profile in a credentials file.

-By default, the driver uses the credentials associated with a profile named default in the credentials file found in the %USERPROFILE%.awscredentials directory.
+By default, the connector uses the credentials associated with a profile named default in the credentials file found in the %USERPROFILE%.awscredentials directory.
 To use a different profile, specify the profile name in your connection settings.
-To use a different credentials file, set the AWS\SHARED\CREDENTIALS\FILE system environment variable to the full path of your credentials file.
+To use a different credentials file, set the AWS_SHARED_CREDENTIALS_FILE system environment variable to the full path of your credentials file.

-For information about the format of a credentials file, see the "AWS Credentials File Format" section from the "Working with AWS Credentials" page in the AWS SDK for Java Developer Guide: http://docs.aws.amazon.com/sdk-for-java/v1/developer-quide/credentials.html.
+For information about the format of a credentials file, see the "AWS Credentials File Format" section from the "Working with AWS Credentials" page in the AWS SDK for Java Developer Guide: http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html.